Discover folk - the CRM for people-powered businesses

 Understanding the distinctions between the sales funnel and sales pipeline is vital for aligning marketing and sales efforts.
 While the funnel focuses on the buyer's journey, the pipeline emphasizes the sales team's process.

 Integrating both ensures a cohesive strategy that guides prospects from awareness to purchase efficiently.
-Leveraging tools like folk CRM can facilitate this integration, providing the necessary insights and automation to drive B2B success.
+For sales managers leading teams of 20-50 people, leveraging tools like folk CRM can facilitate this integration seamlessly, providing the necessary insights and automation to drive B2B success at the perfect scale for growing organizations.

 More Resources